Can you keep it healthy at the tailgate party or football-watching bash? Yes!

 If you do get a beer at the game, try one with the least amount of calories and carbohydrates.

-For those who choose to drink alcohol, the American Heart Association recommends an average of one to two alcoholic drinks per day for men and one drink per day for women.
+For those who choose to drink alcohol, the American Heart Association recommends limiting to an average of one to two alcoholic drinks per day for men and one drink per day for women.
 (A drink is one 12-ounce beer, 4 ounces of wine, 1.5 ounces of 80-proof spirits or 1 ounce of 100-proof spirits.)

 As far as soda goes, you’ll usually find no-calorie options wherever the full-sugar kind is.
 Water is the best choice, though, especially at games early in the season where dehydration is a concern.
 If you want a little more excitement then just plain water, throw in some fresh fruit to give it a refreshing taste.